 I enjoy solving problems.
-Finding solutions to problems in design, mechanics, structure and aesthetics keeps me interested and motivated to expand my knowledge and skills.
 I rarely say “I’m sorry, that can’t be done.”
 I figure out how what you want can be done, and I give you solutions.

 I consider myself an artist first and foremost.
 My art is practical art, but art none the less.
 My job is to understand your desires and then create it in a way that will function, please you for years to come, and do it all on a budget.
 This is done with the ability to communicate and duplicate you, and to understand how you live and what the project is trying to achieve.
 Some designs are pretty to look at but uncomfortable to live with.
 I think a project can be both beautiful and comfortable.